Priya

 • Statement of Purpose (SOP) – Apart from the LOR, students also need to submit a Statement of Purpose highlighting their achievements and learnings.
 Some universities demand Admission Essays in place of Statements of Purpose.
 Essays are generally required to pursue a specific course like an MBA.

 Still, confused about college admissions?
-Get advice from our Shiksha Team of Overseas Admission Counselors who are always ready to help you with all your queries.
+Get advice from our Shiksha Team of Overseas Admission Counsellors who are always ready to help you with all your queries.
 It is advisable for students to thoroughly check the entry requirements of the university/college they are applying to, and appear for the exam accordingly.
 Many educational institutes accept specific exams whereas some institutes allow students to give the exams of their choice.
-Therefore, before preparing for the exam students should check with the university they aspire to get into.
+Therefore before preparing for the exam students should check with the university they aspire to get into.

 Best of luck!